 AIA

-A global insurer with strong Australian presence offering multiple cover types suited to singles.
-AIA's Vitality programme rewards healthy living with discounts and benefits, making it an appealing option for health-conscious younger singles looking for more than just insurance.
+A global insurer with a strong Australian presence offering multiple cover types suited to singles.
+AIA's Vitality programme rewards healthy living with discounts and benefits, making it an appealing option for health-conscious singles looking for more than standard insurance.

 AIA Vitality wellness rewards